mlc-ai/mlc-llm/docs/prebuilt_models.rst

 (a general representation for Neural Networks and can be imported from models written in PyTorch) can be recognized by MLC-LLM and thus deployed to different backends with the help of :doc:`TVM Unity </install/tvm>`.

-There are two ways to run a model on MLC-LLM:
+There are two ways to run a model on MLC-LLM (this page focuses on the second one):

 1. Compile your own models following :doc:`the model compilation page </compilation/compile_models>`.
 2. Use off-the-shelf prebuilts models following this current page.

-This page focuses on the second option.

 ..
-  This page focuses on the second option:

-  - Documenting :ref:`how to use prebuilts <using-model-prebuilts>` for various platforms, and
+This page focuses on the second option, documenting :ref:`how to use prebuilts <using-model-prebuilts>`
-  - Tracking what current :ref:`prebuilt models we provide <supported-model-architectures>`.
+.. for various platforms, and tracking what current :ref:`prebuilt models we provide <supported-model-architectures>`.

 In order to run a specific model on MLC-LLM, you need: